Understanding The Criminal Process In California

 If you plead guilty or the jury convicts you, you will then be sentenced for the crime.
 In misdemeanor cases, this usually occurs at the time your case is settled or at the trial.
 You may be placed on probation, sentenced to jail time and/or be ordered to pay a fine.

 Felony punishments can range from formal probation to jail time to a stay in state prison.
 Occasionally, you may receive a sentencing alternative such as a residential drug treatment program, counseling, work furlough or community service.
 These programs often require an extra push from your lawyer.
-The judge has a wide variety of options when it comes to sentencing and in most cases, the sentence cannot be appealed unless it is considered unreasonable when compared with the severity of the crime.
+The judge has a wide variety of options when it comes to sentencing and in most cases, the sentence is not subject to appeals unless it is considered unreasonable when compared with the severity of the crime.

 Post-Conviction Appeals and Motions for New Trials

 If you plead guilty, it is very difficult to either appeal or withdraw your plea.
 You waive your right to appeal most issues when you plead guilty and judges rarely allow withdrawal of pleas with the exception of getting inadequate information about the consequences of a guilty plea.
 After a trial, a defendant may appeal any legal error by the lawyers or judges during a trial.
-Criminal trials, however, are rarely reversed and usually because of arcane sentencing rules.
+Appeals in criminal trials, however, are rarely successful, and verdicts are rarely reversed, usually because of arcane sentencing rules.

 Modifications and Reductions

-If you have complied with your probation for a lengthy period of time and then become unable to fulfill a condition of the sentence due to a change in your circumstance, your attorney can request the judge to modify your probation.
+If you have complied with your probation for a lengthy period of time and then become unable to fulfill a condition of the sentence due to a change in your circumstance, you can request the judge to modify your probation.
 In some cases, the judge may even be willing to terminate your probation.
-Your lawyer may also be able to petition the judge to reduce your felony conviction to a misdemeanor if you have completed your probation.
+You may also be able to petition the judge to reduce your felony conviction to a misdemeanor if you have completed your probation.

 If you have already completed your probation, you may qualify for an expungement, which will allow you to have the criminal offense removed from your record.
 This can be particularly helpful for those seeking employment or housing, as persons performing a background check on you will no longer know you were convicted of a crime.